Through reason alone

 • Because the law is unconditional, it must apply the same to all rational beings.

-• Kant says, the only principle that satisfies these is: “So act, as if the maxim of your action were to become through your will a universal law of nature”
+• Kant says, the only principle that satisfies these two criteria is: “So act, as if the maxim of your action were to become through your will a universal law of nature”

 • The same idea can be reformulated in different ways, including: “Act so that you use humanity, as much in your own person as in the person of every other, always at the same time as end and never merely as means.”